Kemah Bob

 Her drag alter ego Lil Test Ease, a conservative rapper and men’s rights activist, can be seen on iTV2’s Celebrity Karaoke Club: Drag Edition and has graced the West End with his presence twice, in 2019’s drag panto Cinderella and in the “Dragatha Christie” murder mystery Death Drop (2020) as Phil Maker, the filmmaker.
 His further work and music videos can be found online - brace yourself.

-Outside stand-up, Kemah is also a frequent media commentator surrounding diversity, mental health and LGBTQ+ representation, for various high profile outlets and panels such as; The Royal Television Society, The Guardian, Pink News, Vice, The i Newspaper and Stylist Live.
+Outside stand-up, Kemah is also a frequent media commentator surrounding diversity, mental health and LGBTQ+ representation, for various high profile outlets and panels such as; The Royal Television Society, The Guardian, Pink News, Vice, The i Newspaper and Stylist Live, some other stuff and can be seen online, delivering their TEDx Talk, What Would Kanye Do?
+(NOT a great title, buy hey it was 2018)

 And yes, Bob is her real last name.